jpegzilla/emerald/readme.md

 -   [ ]   add accessibility features such as simpler keyboard controls
 -   [ ]   there are issues with re-rendering the palette export canvas at certain viewport breakpoints that I literally have no clue how to fix and I can't tell what's causing them.
 I might fix those someday
 -   [ ]    make another color preview box that shows a nearby wcag aaa color combination
--   [ ]   refactoring to effectively use webpack
+-   [ ]   refactoring to use webpack
 -   [ ]   just make it nicer to use on a phone (ugh)
 -   [x]   you should be able to type in the hex value
 -   [ ]   add more comments
+-   [ ]   improve gradient palette generation
 -   [x]   add ability to generate entire palette from two colors
 -   [ ]   add palette generation settings: contrast ratio maximum, exclusion range